cthae/Adobe-Launch-Debugger/README.md

 * [ ] Release v1.10.
 * [ ] Create an infrastructure around the codebase of the extension, introduce unit tests, look into CI.
 * [ ] Support for Mozilla FF.
 Same extension.
 Cross-browsers.
 Seems like mostly only background will have to be reimplemented, but many APIs may be off.
 We'll see.
-* [ ] Implement Launch UI improvements.
+* [ ] Implement Launch UI improvements:
-  * [ ] Add the red indicator whenever a lib is not selected.
+  * [x] Launch UI: Add the red indicator whenever a lib is not selected.
-  * [ ] Add a shortcut for the appmeasurement and Web SDK extension to quickly open the s code or the websdk callback.
+  * [ ] Launch UI: Add a shortcut for the appmeasurement and Web SDK extension to quickly open the s code or the websdk callback.
-  * [ ] Search.
+  * [ ] Launch UI: Search.
 Fix.
 The.
 Bloody.
 Search.
 Gosh Adobe, what a shame.
 Having broken search for years.
 * [ ] Add transaction id in the product string prettifier for Appmeasurement logging.
 * [x] Add an option to print general alloy config
 * [x] Release v1.09.50